davidguttman/vibemob/docs/plan-v1.0.0.md

 *   **Objective:** Replace basic intent recognizer with a more robust LLM-based one.
 *   **Tasks:**
     1.  **Research & Setup:**
-        *   Choose a small LLM (e.g., GPT-4o Mini via OpenAI API).
+        *   Choose a small LLM (e.g., GPT-4o Mini via OpenAI API or a model available on OpenRouter).
-        *   Set up API access and any necessary SDKs.
-Add to `config.js`.
+        *   Add new configuration to `lib/config.js` for the intent LLM (e.g., `INTENT_MODEL_NAME`, `INTENT_API_BASE`, `INTENT_API_KEY`).
+These might default to the main Aider LLM settings or be distinct.
     2.  **`lib/intent-recognizer.js` - LLM Integration:**
-        *   Modify `recognizeIntent` to call the chosen LLM.
+        *   Modify `recognizeIntent(messageText, chatHistory, currentPhase)` to take more context.
-        *   Develop effective prompts for intent classification (e.g., "Is the user asking to generate a plan, edit a plan, implement a plan, providing feedback on implementation, or just chatting?").
+        *   Construct a prompt for the intent LLM.
+This prompt should include the user's current message, potentially the last few turns of `chatHistory`, and the `currentPhase` to help the LLM understand context.
+        *   Example prompt: "Given the current phase is '{currentPhase}' and the recent conversation history is '{chatHistory}', the user just said: '{messageText}'.
+Classify the user's intent.
+Possible intents are: 'continue_chat', 'generate_plan', 'edit_plan', 'implement_plan', 'revise_implementation'.
+Respond with only the intent string."
+        *   Call the intent LLM (this might involve a new helper function in `lib/aider.js` or a direct API call if using a different client).
-        *   Map LLM responses to standardized intent keys.
+        *   Parse the LLM's response to get the intent string.
     3.  **`lib/core.js` - Update Intent Usage:**
-        *   Ensure `core.js` correctly uses the new intent keys and handles cases where intent is ambiguous or simply "chatting" (continue Q&A).
+        *   When calling `recognizeIntent` from `handleIncomingMessage`, pass the necessary context: `recognizeIntent(messageContent, userState.chatHistory, userState.currentPhase)`.
+        *   If intent is 'continue_chat', proceed with Phase 2 Q&A logic.
     4.  **Refinement & Testing:**
         *   Test extensively with various natural language phrases.
         *   Refine prompts and logic for accuracy.